Vietnam Motorcycle Bluecard

 What to watch out for.

 • It is becoming common for motorbikes to be registered under different models.
 A motorbike that once legally existed in Vietnam has legitimate papers.
-Simply take the VIN and Engine number from a legal motorbike, and put it onto a motorbike that has been illegally imported.
+Take the VIN and Engine number from a legal motorbike and put it onto a motorbike that has been illegally imported.
 Now you have a motorbike that does belong to a set of legal papers and are in the police database.
 This does seem to work, and it is becoming a very common way around the problem of illegally imported motorbikes.

 Transferring a Bluecard